grayherm/handbook/docs/ch0/getting-started.md

 Installing and setting up ACRE2 is easy when we use ACRE2 it is automatically installed in our modpack and once you launch the game it will automatically set up in your TeamSpeak 3 client just enable it in Tools-> Options-> Addons of your TS3 client.
 -->

-## 4. Joining the Server.
+## 4. Joining the Server

 Before joining the server you are required to do two things:

 ### 4a.
-Disable BattlEye.
+Disable BattlEye

 To disable Battleye open your ArmA III launcher, go on BattlEye and untick "Enable BattlEye anti-cheat software"

 ### 4b.
-Change your Profile name.
+Change your Profile name

 You are required to change your ingame profile name to the shortened name assigned to you when you joined the unit.
 If you are unable to change the profile name, please create a new one with the name assigned.
 This simply used for identification purposes.

-## 5. Mod Configuration:
+## 5. Mod Configuration

 ### 5a.
-Enhanced Movement.
+Enhanced Movement

 In order to use the Enhanced Movement mod i.e climbing over walls or strategically using people as stools you are required to assign a key of your choice to it.
 In order to do this go into the Options menu, Controls, the find Custom Controls in the dropdown menu.
 Find "Use Action 1" and add your preferred key.
-The recommended key is the "\" button.
+The recommended key is the backslash button.

-## 6. Default Mod Keybindings:
+## 6. Default Mod Keybindings

 To open your Android press H.

-To open your Android to interact with it, hold down Left Control button and press H.
+To open your Android to interact with it, hold down the Left Control button and press H.

 To use Ace Interact, hold down the Windows key.